The Man with Two Left Feet: "One Touch of Nature"

 A businessman from New York, J. Wilmot Birdsey, moved to England five years ago because his wife wanted them to be near their daughter Mae, who married an English earl.
 Mr Birdsey is a great fan of baseball games and misses them.
 He hears that the White Sox and the Giants are going to give an exhibition in London at the Chelsea Football Ground, and eagerly attends the event.
 He greatly enjoys it, especially because the two men seated next to him who are also passionate fans of the sport.
 Birdsey thinks of them as "brother-fans" and asks them to dinner to discuss the game.
 The first man, Mr Waterall, happily agrees.
 The second, Mr Johnson, is more reluctant, but is persuaded by Birdsey.

 At dinner, Waterall, who is from New York, believes that Johnson looks familiar, though Johnson denies knowing Waterall.
 Johnson used to live in New York, but has lived in Algiers for five years.
 Waterall mentions that he is the London correspondent of the New York Chronicle.
 Birdsey explains that his daughter married an earl, and he sneaked out of a big dinner party to attend the baseball game.
 Johnson says little about himself.
-Waterall realizes that Johnson is actually Mr Benyon, who robbed the New Asiatic Bank, jumped his bail, and fled five years ago.
+Waterall realizes that Johnson is actually Mr. Benyon, who robbed the New Asiatic Bank, jumped his bail, and fled five years ago.
 Waterall reported on his trial.
 Benyon admits he risked recognition to see the baseball game because he missed baseball and New York.

 Waterall telephones Scotland Yard to report Benyon's whereabouts, but Birdsey is moved by Benyon's love of baseball.
 He tackles Waterall so Benyon can escape.
 Waterall is furious with Birdsey and does not know what he will tell the police when they arrive.
 Birdsey assures Waterall he can come up with a story for the police, but Birdsey faces a more difficult job: explaining his absence from the dinner party to his wife.

+The exhibition game in London between the White Sox and the Giants that all three main characters attend was not an invention of Wodehouse -- the game really happened on February 26, 1914.
+The "Mr. Daly" who hit a home run was White Sox catcher Tom Daly, who ended the game in the 11th inning with a walk-off homer.